lewis6991/satellite.nvim/README.md

 * Whether scrollbars should be displayed in all windows, or just the current window
   - `scrollview_current_only`
-* What the scrollbar position and size correspond to (corresponds to how folds are accounted for)
+* What the scrollbar position and size correspond to (i.e., how folds are accounted for)
   - `scrollview_mode`
 * Scrollbar anchor column and offset
   - `scrollview_base`